ericbulloch/kwmd/concepts/networking.md

 ## DNS

 DNS (Domain Name System) is way for a computer to know where to communicate with another computer.
-It informs a computer of the ip address of that computer.
+It informs a computer of the ip address of the computer.

 ### Phonebook example
-DNS acts the same way that phonebooks used to act in the real world.
+DNS acts the same way that phonebooks were used in the real world.

-A person could find a phone number by looking up a person (or their parent's name) in the phonebook.
-Once they found it, they would see their phone number.
-If this was a person that was important or you thought you would call often, you would write down their name and number on a sheet of paper and place it by the phone.
-Thus, caching it so that you could quickly look them up again without opening the phonebook.
-Each year, a new phone book would arrive and it became the new authority for phone numbers and the old phonebook was discarded.
+A person could find a person's phone number by looking up a person's name (or the name of the parent of that person) in the phonebook.
+Once they found the person, they would see their phone number.
+If this person was important or you thought you would call them often, you would write down their name and number on a sheet of paper and place it by the phone.
+This made it easy and quick to look them up again without opening the phonebook.
+Each year, a new phone book would arrive and it became the new authority for phone numbers.
+The old phonebook would be discarded but it was kept around in case a person's phone number got left out of the new phonebook or if the information was incorrect.

+So if I wanted to call someone I had a list of steps that I would follow to get a person's phone number.
+At each step I could find the number so I wouldn't continue with the steps after that one.
+Here are the steps:

+- Check if I had memorized the phone number.
+- Check the sheets of papers taped to the wall by the phonebook.
+- Check the sheets of papers in the drawer next to the phone.
+- Check the latest phonebook.
+- Check an older phonebook.
+- Call a mutual friend and ask them.
+- Call the operator.

 ## OSI Model